thenativeweb/roboter/README.md

 });
 ```

+The `client/copy-static` task will copy any additional assets into the `buildDir`.

-To run this task use the following command.
+To run the `build-client` task use the following command.

 ```bash
 $ bot build-client